 Zippy's Friends helps cope with bereavement

-The Deputy Head of a deprived area of Newcastle delivers Zippy’s Friends in year two.
+The Deputy Head teacher, working in a disadvantaged area of Newcastle delivers Zippy’s Friends in year two.
 With one of her pupils bereaved by suicide, she was nervous about delivering Module five of Zippy’s Friends, which focuses on change and loss, including death.
 However, as she explains, the experience was very positive for all involved.

 “One of the boys in our year two class lost his dad in December.
 We reached Module 5 of Zippy’s Friends in Easter.
 Initially I was nervous going into the sessions and I was worried it would bring up issues I wouldn’t know how to deal with.
 I invited his mum in to the school before we started to talk to her about the sessions.
 She was pleased that we were going to tackle the subject, as it was something she found quite difficult.